yanncarlier/www.bitcoin-tx.com/Screenshots/index.md

 ![Screenshot from 2025-04-19 17-09-14](./Screenshot from 2025-04-19 17-09-14.png)

-## Option 2: Leave the field empty to have the system automatically generate a new mnemonic.
+## Option 2: Leave the field empty to have the system automatically generate a new mnemonic for you.

 ## Option 3: Create a new mnemonic with your own tools and use it here (more complex for transaction management but safer if you are experienced).